Scope

 1.4 An entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.

-2.1 The product descriptions contained in the Seller’s online shop do not constitute binding offers on the part of the Seller, but serve to submit a binding offer by the Customer.
+2.1 The product descriptions contained in the seller’s online shop do not constitute binding offers on the part of the seller, but serve to submit a binding offer by the customer.

-2.3 The Seller can accept the Customer’s offer within five days,
+2.3 The seller can accept the customer’s offer within five days,

 by sending the Customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the Customer is decisive, or